tcarreira/django-docker/README.md

     now, every time you change some file, django wil reload itself.
 Very useful for developmemt.

-1. docker-compose - a simple multi-container orchestration tool
+1. Docker-compose - a simple multi-container orchestration tool

     Let's add some more dependencies: Celery (**This is a major step**)